Carson Wentz: 2020 season

 At the time of his benching, Wentz scored 21 total touchdowns (16 passing, 5 rushing).
 However, he led the league in interceptions thrown (15), total turnovers (19), and sacks taken (50).
-He ended up leading the league in all of those categories at the end of the season despite only playing in 12 games.
+Wentz ended up leading the league in all of those categories at the end of the season despite only playing in 12 games.

 Indianapolis Colts

 Wentz was traded to the Indianapolis Colts on March 17, 2021, in exchange for a 2021 third-round pick and a 2022 first-round pick.
-He was reunited with former Philadelphia Eagles' coordinator Frank Reich, who had since become the head coach of the Colts.
+He was reunited with former Philadelphia Eagles offensive coordinator Frank Reich, who had since become the head coach of the Colts.